asmillie/capstone-project/README.md

 Capstone Project for Udacity Android Developer Nanodegree Program

 A simple news reader app for Android that displays the latest technology headlines in the US from NewsApi.org.
-Also includes a search feature to search all US technology headlnes and a home screen widget.
+Also includes a search feature to search all US technology headlines and a home screen widget.

 # API Usage